4 years full-time

 There is also an element of 'distance learning' for the year, so you won't lose contact with the academic side of your course.

 You will carry out a research project in an area of your choice.
-You'll learn principles and techniques of advanced chemistry which you'll be able to draw on in your future career.
 Recent projects have investigated:

 Our modules may change to reflect the latest academic thinking and expertise of our staff.

 Every course at York has been designed to provide clear and ambitious learning outcomes.
 These learning outcomes give you an understanding of what you will be able to do at the end of the course.
 We develop each course by designing modules that grow your abilities towards the learning outcomes and help you to explain what you can offer to employers.
 Find out more about our approach to teaching and learning.